ivannz/cplxmodule/README.md

 # editable install
 pip install -e .

-# run tests to verify installation (bathcnorm test )
+# run tests to verify installation (batchnorm test )
 # XXX `test_batchnorm.py` depends on the precision of the outcome of SGD, hence
 #  may occasionally fail
 # XXX A user warning concerning non-writable numpy array is expected